sa2c/git-demystified/_episodes/06-working-with-remotes.md

 {% include links.md %}

 ## Multiple remotes
 For this section we'll need some code.
 We'll use a popular collection of git utility scripts called "gitflow".
-We've got a copy prepared for the lesson at https://github.com/sa2c/gitflow.
+We've got a copy prepared for the lesson at https://github.com/sa2c/example-gitflow.
 The first thing we want to do is create a copy of this repository for us to work on.
 This create a fork by clicking the fork button on the top left of the page
 ![github-fork-gitflow](../fig/github-fork-gitflow.png)
-You'll be redirected after a short wait to your own personal repository which is a copy of one at `sa2c/gitflow`.
-We not need to clone the code from your fork.
+You'll be redirected after a short wait to your own personal repository which is a copy of one at `sa2c/example-gitflow`.
+We will need to clone the code from your fork.
 First we change directory to the desktop, with
 ~~~